saltstack/salt/doc/ref/returners/index.rst

 Place custom returners in a ``_returners/`` directory within the :conf_master:`file_roots` specified by the master config file.

-Custom returners are distributed when any of the following are called:
+Custom returners are distributed when any of the following execution modules are called:

 - :mod:`state.apply <salt.modules.state.apply_>`
 - :mod:`saltutil.sync_returners <salt.modules.saltutil.sync_returners>`